What is a Passive House?

 - Work with suppliers in achieving our budget while maximizing awareness of how we selected their products in regards to merit and cost benefit analysis.

-Within the realm of sustainaible building, most of us will have financial limits that we need to be realistic about.
+Within the realm of sustainable building, most of us will have financial limits that we need to be realistic about.
 This does not mean that building an efficient home has to be a costly and selfless gesture, in fact it is quite the opposite.
-A high performing home will generally mean less money spent overall, not more.
-For more on that decision making process, have a look at the Damn Near Passive House blog.
+A well designed high-performance home design will generally mean less money spent overall, not more, with the huge advantage being the reduction in monthly outgoings, increased comfort and a reduced environmental footprint.